-Microsoft has released an updated Version of the Windows Automated Installation Kit for Windows 7 Service Pack 1 and Windows Server 2008 R2 Service Pack 1.
-The latest version is available as a free Download from the Microsoft Download Center.
-The Windows Automated Installation Kit is a set of tools and documentation that support the configuration and deployment of Windows® operating systems.
+Microsoft has released an updated Version of the Windows Automated Installation Kit for Windows 7 and Windows Server 2008 R2 SP1.
+The latest version is available as a free Download.
+The Windows Automated Installation Kit is a set of tools and documentation that support the configuration and deployment of Windows operating systems.
 By using Windows AIK, you can automate Windows installations, capture Windows images with ImageX, configure and modify images using Deployment Imaging Servicing and Management, create Windows PE images, and migrate user profiles and data with the User State Migration Tool.
 Windows AIK also includes the Volume Activation Management Tool, which enables IT professionals to automate and centrally manage the volume activation process using a Multiple Activation Key.

 Download -> Windows Automated Installation Kit for Windows 7 with SP1

 Visit the following Microsoft Web site to download the Windows Automated Installation Kit:

 - The Windows Automated Installation Kit (AIK) for Windows® 7 SP1